KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 Clear cache
 ---------------

 The **Clear cache** button lets you realign the data shown in your widget to the ones in your database.
 When you create your widget and associate your datafields, a photo of data is made and stored in temporary tables.
-This means that your cockpit will display the same data at each execution until you clean the chace by clicking on the dedicated button and execute the document again.
+This means that your cockpit will display the same data at each execution until you clean the cache, by clicking on the dedicated button, and execute the document again.
 Now your data are refreshed and updated to the one contained in your database at last execution time.
-As discussed before this button is available also in “Read only” modality.
+As discussed before this button is available also in “View mode” modality for end users.

 Save
 --------